Hiram Bithorn: Baseball career

 Bithorn played winter ball for his home team Senadores de San Juan.
 When San Juan manager Juan Torruella resigned only two weeks into the 1938 season, the Senadores chose 22-year-old Bithorn as their new skipper, making him the youngest manager in Puerto Rican Professional Baseball League history.
 Within three years, Bithorn was pitching at Wrigley Field.

 In 1939 Bithorn played in the US Minor Leagues, pitching for three seasons for the AA clubs Oakland Oaks and Hollywood Stars.

-Bithorn was drafted by the Chicago Cubs in September 1941 and debuted in the Major Leagues on April 15, 1942, making history as the first Puerto Rican big leaguer.
+Bithorn was signed by the Chicago Cubs in September 1941 and debuted in the Major Leagues on April 15, 1942, making history as the first Puerto Rican to play in organized baseball.
 Bithorn won nine games and lost 14 in his first season, but he rebounded in 1943 by going 18–12 with an earned run average of 2.60 and completing 19 of his 30 starts, leading the league in shutouts with seven, establishing a record for Puerto Rican pitchers that still stands to this day.
 During this time, he also formed the second Latin American pitcher-catcher combination along with Cuban Chico Hernández.

 On November 26, 1943, after his second season, Bithorn joined the United States Navy.
 While in the navy, he served at Naval Air Station San Juan in Puerto Rico where he became the player-manager for the baseball team at the station.
 He was discharged from the navy on September 1, 1945.
 His promising start did not last once he returned from military service.
 By this moment his weight had risen to 225 pounds, which led to rumors that he may not have the same abilities.
 Upon returning from the war, he returned to the Chicago Cubs, and went 6–5 in 1946.
 On January 25, 1947, he was purchased by the Pittsburgh Pirates only to be waived later.
 On March 22 of the same year, the Chicago White Sox selected him off waivers but only pitched two innings, developing a sore arm that ended his career.

 In a four-season career, Bithorn posted a 34–31 record with a 3.16 ERA in 105 pitching appearances (53 as a starter), including 30 complete games, eight shutouts and five saves, striking out 185 batters while walking 171 in 5092/3 innings of work.